cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

   - **Black Arrows**: These represent transitions that can take place or in Flow0 (CrossingHello) or in any other flow.

 - **Line Thickness**:
-  - **Thick Lines**: A transition with a thicker line suggests a move to states, which follows another standard transition.
-(E.g. An intermediate state exisist)
+  - **Thick Lines**: A transition with a thicker line suggests or a move into a transient state, or a move from a transient state.
-  - **Thin Lines**: A thinner line indicates a direct move to the new state.
+  - **Thin Lines**: A thinner line indicates a direct move to the final state.

 [FSM](https://excalidraw.com/#json=A4nB3_iZeT5jdhsXRSz3x,aBm-OM6FI6Q545CCkwaCmg)
 ![Picture](img_fsm/FSM_Upgrades.png)